Impact of Multiple Admissions to Other Medical Schools

 Seoul National University Records Zero Additional Admits for Fifth Consecutive Year

-It has been revealed that nearly half of the students who were accepted to the medical schools at Yonsei University, Korea University, and The Catholic University of Korea through the early admission process chose not to enroll.
-This is attributed to a significant decrease in the number of medical school applicants compared to the previous year, which led to a sharp increase in multiple admissions.
-During the same period, there were no unregistered students among the first-round early admission admits at Seoul National University’s medical school.
+It has been found that about half of the students who were accepted to the medical schools at Yonsei University, Korea University, and the Catholic University through early admissions chose not to enroll.
+This is analyzed to be due to a significant decrease in the number of applicants for medical schools compared to the previous year, which resulted in a sharp increase in multiple admissions.
+During the same period, Seoul National University’s medical school had no students who declined their early admission offers.

-Students at a high school in Seoul are consulting with their homeroom teacher while reviewing their report cards and college admission reference sheets.
-Photo by The Asia Business Daily
+Students at a high school in Seoul are consulting with their homeroom teacher while reviewing their report cards and college entrance reference sheets.
+The Asia Business Daily DB

-This means that 90 students who were initially accepted through early admission declined to enroll, resulting in additional admissions.
-This is an increase of six students (7.1%) compared to the previous year and marks the highest number since the introduction of the integrated College Scholastic Ability Test in the 2022 academic year.
+These additional admissions occurred because 90 of the initial early admission candidates declined to enroll, marking an increase of 6 students (7.1%) compared to the previous year.
+This is also the highest number since the introduction of the integrated College Scholastic Ability Test (CSAT) for the 2022 academic year.

-By university, Korea University had the highest additional admission rate among the three schools at 58.2%, up slightly from 55.2% the previous year.
-Yonsei University recorded 44.4%, and The Catholic University of Korea 41.1%.
-Both universities also saw an increase compared to last year’s rates of 41.3% and 37.5%, respectively.
-Seoul National University continued its five-year streak with zero additional admissions, as all initial early admission admits enrolled again this year.
+By university, Korea University had the highest additional admission rate (58.2%) among the three, a slight increase from 55.2% the previous year.
+Yonsei University recorded 44.4%, and the Catholic University 41.1%.
+Both universities also saw their additional admission rates rise compared to the previous year, when they were 41.3% and 37.5%, respectively.
+Seoul National University once again had all its initial early admission candidates enroll, maintaining its record of 'zero additional admissions' for five consecutive years.

-In contrast, at three regional medical schools, the additional admission rate due to non-enrollment fell from 35.7% to 26.8%.
-Notably, Pusan National University, which had an additional admission rate of 42.3% last year, saw it drop to 27.1% this year.
-Yonsei University’s Mirae Campus saw a slight increase from 21.7% to 25.0%, while Jeju National University’s rate fell from 48.6% to 31.8%.
+On the other hand, among three regional medical schools, the additional admission rate due to non-enrollment decreased from 35.7% to 26.8%.
+Notably, Pusan National University, which had an additional admission rate of 42.3% last year, saw this rate drop to 27.1% this year.
+Yonsei University’s Mirae Campus saw a slight increase from 21.7% to 25.0%, while Jeju National University experienced a decrease from 48.6% to 31.8%.

-Lim Seongho, CEO of Jongro Academy, explained, “The decrease in the non-enrollment rate at regional medical schools is due to a reduction in the number of available spots and a decrease in regional talent selection, which has narrowed the entry path for top students.”
-He added, “Conversely, the higher non-enrollment rate at major Seoul-based medical schools appears to be because more students received multiple acceptances to different medical schools, while the number of regional students applying to Seoul-based schools decreased.”
+Lim Seongho, CEO of Jongro Academy, explained, "The lower non-enrollment rate at regional medical schools is due to a reduction in the number of students recruited by regional medical schools this year, along with a decrease in the selection of local talent, which narrowed the path for top students to enter medical schools."
+He added, "Conversely, the higher non-enrollment rate at major Seoul-based medical schools is estimated to be because more students were admitted to multiple medical schools, while the number of students from regional areas applying to Seoul-based medical schools decreased."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.